Privacy Policy

 16. Children

-Stories of History is an educational platform and may be read by a broad audience, but it is not intended to knowingly collect personal data from children in breach of applicable law.
+Stories of History is an educational platform and may be read by a broad audience, but accounts, subscriptions, weekly emails and Premium features are not intended for children under 13.
+If you are under 13, please do not create an account, subscribe to emails, buy Premium or send personal data to us.

-If you believe a child has provided personal data to us unlawfully, please contact us so the matter can be reviewed.
+If you believe a child has provided personal data to us unlawfully or without appropriate permission, please contact us so the matter can be reviewed and, where appropriate, the data can be deleted or restricted.

 17. Security